nick-nuti/HDMI_OUT_PYNQ_Z2/README.md

 3. make design

-   a.
-IF USING 2023.2 then try the TCL script
+   a. try the TCL script
     - add constraints file "pynqz2_pinout.xdc" to project in vivado
     - copy "design_1.tcl" to project directory
     - go to tcl console